dspearing/WoWAddons/ProfessionShoppingList/README.md

 - /psl - Toggle the tracking windows
 - /psl settings - Open the settings window
 - /psl clear - Clear all tracked recipes
+- /psl track <recipeID> <quantity> - Track a recipe
+- /psl untrack <recipeID> <quantity> - Untrack a recipe
+- /psl untrack <recipeID> all - Untrack all of a recipe

 **Mouse interactions**

 - Drag: Move the tracking windows
 - Shift+click Recipe: Link the recipe
 - Ctrl+click Recipe: Open the selected recipe
-- Right-click Recipe #: Untrack 1 of the selected recipe
+- Right-click Recipe (# column): Untrack 1 of the selected recipe
-- Ctrl+right-click Recipe #: Untrack all of the selected recipe
+- Ctrl+right-click Recipe (# column): Untrack all of the selected recipe
 - Shift+click Reagent: Link the reagent
 - Ctrl+click Reagent: Add recipe for the selected subreagent, if it exists

 **Other features**

-- Can untrack recipes after crafting them
+- Untrack recipes after crafting them
-- Can show tooltip information for tracked reagents
+- Show tooltip information for tracked reagents
-- Can automatically set vendors' filter to 'All'
+- Automatically set vendors' filter to 'All'
-- Adds a Chef's Hat button to the Cooking window, if the toy is known
+- Adds buttons for Cooking Fire, Chef's Hat, and Thermal Anvil
 - Includes a quick order button, to instantly create personal crafting orders
 - Includes a Profession Knowledge tracker
 - Copy tracked reagents to the Auctionator import window